-- 2 cans pinto beans in their sauce, white beans also work great!
+- 2 cans pinto beans WITH their sauce, white beans also work great!

-- 1 garnet yam chopped into bite-size pieces
+- 1 medium garnet yam chopped into bite-size pieces

 - 1/4 cup rice flour I used sweet rice, I have also used brown rice

-- 3 T butter margarine, ghee, or oil
+- 3 tablespoons butter vegan butter, ghee, or avocado oil

 - 2 teaspoons vinegar any light colored one

 - chopped cilantro, lime juice, avocado, green hot sauce

 In a large stockpot, heat the oil over medium heat.

 Saute the green onion, red bell pepper,green pepper, and garlic until fragrant, about 1-2 minutes.